KeksPirates/PirateLauncher/README.md

-# PirateLauncher - A Download Manager/Launcher
+# SoftwareManager - A Download Manager/Launcher

 ## Description
-PirateLauncher is a Python-based GUI/TUI tool that simplifies downloading and managing pirated software from various sources.
+SoftwareManager is a Python-based GUI/TUI tool that simplifies downloading and managing pirated software from various sources.

 ## Features
 - Start downloads via a predefined magnet URI.